 Patrick Bateman from American Psycho is a deliciously Ax-CrazySerial Killer who tortures and murders a wide variety of innocent people in the story, simply because he likes the feeling.
 But even if he's just imagining that, he's still an unlikable, self-centered, elitist, racist, shallow bastard.

-Parker, the central protagonist of a series of novels by Westlake wrote under the pseudonym Richard Stark.
-Several of these have been filmed (most famously as Point Blank starring Lee Marvin, and Payback starring Mel Gibson), although the central character is never named Parker in these adaptations due to the author's request.
+Parker, the central protagonist of a series of novels that Westlake wrote under the pseudonym Richard Stark.
+Several of these have been filmed (most famously as Point Blank starring Lee Marvin, and Payback starring Mel Gibson), although the central character is not named Parker in these adaptations due to the author's request.
 Parker has no moral hang ups about killing, stealing, or torturing to get what he wants, and what he wants is usually money or revenge for not getting money.

 Westlake also wrote a series of novels under his real name about John Dortmunder, a professional burglar.
 The books are much Lighter and Softer than the Parker series, and generally Played for Laughs.
 Several of these have also been turned into movies, including The Hot Rock.